USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Social support

-Within the framework of the Company Social Benefits Fund established at the University of Warsaw, employees may benefit from various forms of financial support from the Company Social Benefits Fund.
-Detailed information concerning the principles of application for benefits from the Social Benefits Fund is provided by the Warsaw University Social Affairs Office.
+Within the framework of the University Social Benefits Fund established at the University of Warsaw, employees may benefit from various forms of financial support from the University Social Benefits Fund.
+Detailed information concerning the principles of application for benefits from the University Social Benefits Fund is provided by the Office for Personnel Social Benefits of the University of Warsaw.

 Remuneration

-The conditions of remuneration for work and granting of other work-related benefits to employees of the University are regulated by the Act of 20 July 2018 – Law on Higher Education and Science (i.e. Journal of Laws of 2020, item 85, as amended) and the Remuneration Regulations at the University of Warsaw – adopted by Order No. 9 of the Rector of the University of Warsaw of 17 January 2020 on the establishment of the Remuneration Regulations at the University of Warsaw (Monitor UW of 2020, item 26), hereinafter: RR.
+The conditions of remuneration for work and granting other work-related allowances to employees of the University are regulated by the Act of 20 July 2018 – the Law on Higher Education and Science (i.e. Journal of Laws of 2020, item 85, as amended) and the Remuneration Rules and Regulations at the University of Warsaw – adopted by Ordinance No. 9 of the Rector of the University of Warsaw of 17 January 2020 on the introduction of the Remuneration Rules and Regulations at the University of Warsaw (UW Monitor of 2020, item 26), hereinafter: RR.

-The basic salary, seniority, function and task allowances shall be paid to academic staff monthly in advance (on the first working day of the month) and the other remuneration components in arrears.
+The basic remuneration, allowance for years of service, function allowance and task-based allowance shall be paid to an academic teacher monthly in advance (on the first working day of the month) and the other remuneration components – in arrears.

-The remuneration for non-academic staff shall be paid monthly in arrears, no later than on the last day of each month; if the fixed day for payment of the remuneration is a holiday, the remuneration shall be paid on the last working day preceding that day.
+The remuneration for employees who are not academic teachers shall be paid monthly in arrears, no later than on the last day of each month; if the fixed day for payment of the remuneration is a holiday, the remuneration shall be paid on the last working day preceding that day.

 Externally-funded remuneration shall be paid on the 10th day of the following calendar month.